drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/entity-framework-designer-table-splitting.md

 ![EFDesigner](../ef6/media/efdesigner.png)

 ## Prerequisites

-Visual Studio 2012 or Visual Studio 2010, Ultimate, Premium, Professional, or Web Express edition.

-To complete this walkthrough, you must install the [School database](../ef6/entity-framework-school-database.md).
+To complete this walkthrough, you will need:

+- A recent version of Visual Studio.
+- The School sample Database

+See the section on [Walkthrough Prerequisites](../../../ef6/get-started/entity-framework-school-database.md) for more details.

 ## Set up the Project